Where do you find yourself? Where do you find your self?

 We often improvise at Trixie and Jan’s, this night would be no exception.
 Trixie had doubled the ingredients for tonight’s dinner and kept checking the consistency of the pie.
 There was too much liquid in the bottom, damn, they could be swimming down there still.
 Back in the oven it went.

 So toast was made and spread with Marmite.
-I grew up with Marmite and my South African friends did too.
+I grew up with Marmite and my South African friends did, too.
 When Trixie asked if I’d like a drink of coke and milk (coke? and milk? together?) things were getting eerily reminiscent of scenes from famous books; Jesus feeding the multitudes on the hillside (the Bible), and Doc ordering a beer milkshake (Cannery Row).
 We raised our glasses and drank (what tasted to me like the poor man’s Kahlua) a toast to…the sardine!
 The smallest butts of any joke.

 Phew, sliced large mushrooms, huge chunks of zucchini shielded the little ones from view.
 But there, ooh, and there, ah, was that inescapable, unmistakable texture; very much like the furtive paper notes we’d chew and swallow in school to escape detection.